 - an extended outage of telephony services that may cause economic loss that cannot be recovered

 - An inability to provide a medical procedure at the required time, resulting in long-term health impacts or emotional distress to customers

 Similar assessments should be made where applicable to market integrity, financial stability, safety of soundness, or policyholder protection in the case of insurers.

 Common mistakes in identifying important business services

 There are a few common mistakes or pitfalls to avoid when identifying your important business services, with some examples to help you avoid them.

-Not externally focused – Employee payroll is the go-to example as a service that is usually very important to the organization and delivers an outcome to a stakeholder, but is not a service focused on external users.
-Of course, if you provide payroll services to other organizations, you have an external customer.
+Not externally focused – Employee payroll is the go-to example as a service that is usually very important to the organisation and delivers an outcome to a stakeholder, but is not a service focused on external users.
+Of course, if you provide payroll services to other organisations, you have an external customer.

 Identifying a process instead of a service – An anti-money laundering check is a required step for many services in financial services, but this is not an outcome a customer requires.
 This is one of many processes that supports delivery of one or more services.